couchbase/query/docs/n1ql-preview-model.md

 the first zip of every customer:

     SELECT zip
-    FROM customer.addresses[0]
+    FROM customer.address[0]

     {
         zip  : 90210
     }

 #### Path expressions

-Nested values of arbitrary depth can be referenced directly as expressions, separately from the use of attribute paths in the FROM clause.
+Nested values of arbitrary depth can be referenced directly as expressions.
+This is separate from the use of paths in the FROM clause.
 To extract customer name and first-positioned zip code:

-    SELECT c.name, c.addresses[0].zip
+    SELECT c.name, c.address[0].zip
     FROM customer c
-    WHERE LENGTH(c.addresses) > 0

     {
         name  : "William E. Coyote",